Supporter stories /

 Jo will never forget how her stroke changed her life nor the months of speech therapy and the years rebuilding her life.

-Jo qualified as a Chartered Physiotherapist and had been working in the NHS for 11 months before her stroke.
-Following recovery, Jo completed a Masters degree in Neurological Physiotherapy in Adult Neurology and now runs her own small independent practice helping others with neurological conditions regain or maintain their ability and independence.
-She delivers several talks locally and nationally each year to Multiple Sclerosis and Parkinson’s disease charities and support groups
+Jo is a Physiotherapist and had been working in the NHS for 11 months before her stroke.
+She subsequently completed a Masters degree in Neurological Physiotherapy in Adult Neurology and now runs her own small independent practice helping others with neurological conditions regain or maintain their ability and independence.

 “When you have a stroke, your world changes and you feel like it is at an end.
 I want to help encourage others with neurological conditions that their goals can still be achieved.”

-At present, Jo’s physiotherapy practice continues to deliver 15 Pilates classes live online each week to support her patients during the Covid-19 pandemic.
-On 26th April 2020 her 2.6 challenge involved nearly 40 participants practicing 26 Pilates exercises for 2.6 minutes each via Zoom, helping to raise additional funds for Brain Research UK.
+During the Covid-19 pandemic, Jo’s physiotherapy practice delivered Pilates classes live online and on 26th April 2020 Jo's 2.6 challenge involved nearly 40 participants practicing 26 Pilates exercises for 2.6 minutes each via Zoom, helping to raise additional funds for Brain Research UK.

 Rebuilding lives through research